leelaprasannak/XamarinUniversity/SetupRequirements.md

 Xamarin University Setup Requirements
 ========================

-All the classes and labs of Xamarin University are based on the Xamarin version available in the Alpha Channel, since the iOS portion uses the fantastic Xamarin iOS Designer.
-You can do all the class labs using either your own installs, or you can use the Virtual Machines provided below.
-If you want to use your own install, see the [guide on changing your update channel](http://docs.xamarin.com/recipes/cross-platform/ide/change_updates_channel/).
+You can do all the class labs using either your own installs, or you can use the pre-configured Virtual Machines provided below.
+If you want to use your own install, then please read the following information carefully to make sure you have it setup properly.

 ## Mac Running OS X